neuralmagic/sparseml/README.md

 Additionally, all epoch values support decimal values such that they can be started somewhere in the middle of an epoch.
 For example, `start_epoch: 2.5` will start in the middle of the second training epoch.

-The most commonly used ones are enumerated as subsections below.
+The most commonly used modifiers are enumerated as subsections below.
 Also, here is a simple example of a config.yaml file that prunes all layers in a model:
 ```yaml
 version: 1.0.0